Ray Bergman Hook Reference

 Ray Bergman Hook History

 The “Ray Bergman Hook making company” is widely misunderstood; there was never a factory owned by Ray Bergman that manufactured hooks.
-Instead, “Ray Bergman Hooks” were a private-label brand sold through his mail-order business, while the actual manufacturing was outsourced to England.
+Instead, “Ray Bergman Hooks” were a private-label brand sold through his mail-order business, while the actual manufacturing was outsourced to Redditch, England.

 The following summary traces the history of this brand from its origins in the golden age of American angling literature to its status today as a highly collectible vintage item.

-1. The Origin: Ray Bergman’s Angling Specialties (1930s)
+1. The Origin: Ray Bergman’s Angling Specialties (1934)

 Through this business, he sold the “Nyack” line of tackle, which included leaders, gut, and his famous hooks.
+He operated the business continuously until his retirement.

-2. The Manufacturer: The Redditch Connection (1930s–1950s)
+2. The Manufacturer: The Redditch Connection (1934–1960s)

 While the boxes bore Bergman’s name, the hooks were manufactured in Redditch, England, the global center of needle and hook manufacturing at the time.

-- The Labels: The hooks were sold in cardboard boxes with distinct colored labels indicating their quality or specific wire gauge (e.g., “Nyack Brand” with Red, Blue, or Yellow labels).
+- The Labels: The hooks were sold in cardboard boxes with distinct colored paper labels indicating their type or wire gauge — e.g., “Red Label” (Extra Stout), “Blue Label,” and “Yellow Label” — all sold under the “Nyack Brand, Ray Bergman Fly Tying Hooks” name.

 3. The “Bergman Hook” Style